Existential-humanistic psychology and Buddhism

 Existential-humanistic psychology and Buddhism both value the experiential realms.
 First, experience is understood as a valid way of knowing.
 In much of psychology, there is a strong rational bias and often a distrust of emotion and subjective experience.
 While existential-humanistic psychology and Buddhism are not irrational or anti-intellectual, they recognize that there is more than one valid way of knowing.
 Additionally, the growth and healing process is often understood as experiential in both existential-humanistic psychology and Buddhism.
 One limits their growth and healing if growth and health are confined to the cognitive level and do not incorporate an experiential component.

-Both value mindful awareness.
 I have, at times, been frustrated with the mindfulness craze in psychology.
 It’s not that I do not value what it has to offer, but rather that I think it is a distortion to think of this as something new.
 Existential psychology and other depth psychologies long have advocated for approaches quite similar to mindfulness long before mindfulness entered the psychology lexicon.
-Additionally, I also have some concern that mindfulness, as it originated in Buddhism, is quite different than the mindfulness that is often integrated into psychology today, particularly in the West.
+Additionally, I also am concerned that mindfulness, as it originated in Buddhism, is quite different than the mindfulness that is often integrated into psychology today, particularly in the West.
 Despite these challenges, both existential psychology and Buddhism believe there is a value in a nonjudgmental or inquisitive awareness of one’s cognitive, emotional, and bodily experiences.

-Last, both Buddhism and existential-humanistic psychology are growth oriented and recognize human potential.
-Although there are many variations across the different approaches to Buddhism, there is rather consistent growth-oriented focus in which individuals, through self-development, attempt to continually grow and embrace their Buddha nature.
+Last, both Buddhism and existential-humanistic psychology are growth-oriented and recognize human potential.
+Although there are many variations across the different approaches to Buddhism, there is a rather consistent growth-oriented focus in which individuals, through self-development, attempt to continually grow and embrace their Buddha nature.
 Similarly, existential-humanistic psychology advocates toward helping individuals achieve their potential rather than focusing solely on overcoming problems.

-This post has just touched upon some of the convergences of existential-humanistic psychology and Buddhism.
-Each of these convergences could be fleshed out in much greater detail and others could be added.
 While there is much to learn from being in dialogue, it is also important to take seriously the differences, particularly as both seek different ends.
-When only the convergences are considered, then distortion and false agreement will ensue.
+When only the convergences are considered, then distortion and a false agreement will ensue.
 Through dialogue, I am confident that both Buddhism and existential-humanistic psychology can grow and advance.
 For existential-humanistic psychology, in particular, I believe this can further advance the field’s emergent multicultural perspectives.